Writing Workflows

 Creating Workflows

-Section titled “Creating Workflows”Create Python files locally and test them before uploading:
+Section titled “Creating Workflows”Create Python files locally and test them with the CLI:

 from bifrost import workflow, context